Category

 B. By the text on their business card

-C. I remember by the sound of their name
+C. By the sound of their name

 Cognitive characteristics refer to how we understand, remember, and express information from the outside world in our minds.
 Even when seeing or hearing the same thing, others don't necessarily understand it the same way you do.
 People are born with innate ways that are easier for them to think, understand, and express themselves.
 There are broadly three types of cognitive characteristics.

-Those who remember new faces by appearance or aura are "visually dominant types" who process things through images or visuals.
+Those who remember new faces by their appearance or aura are "visually dominant types" who process things through images or visuals.
 Those who remember by the text on a business card are "verbally dominant types" who understand through words or writing.
-Those who remember by the sound or ring of a name are "auditory dominant types" who excel at understanding through sound or speech.
+Those who remember by the sound or ring of a name are "auditory dominant types" who excel at understanding through sounds or speech.

 In this lesson, we conducted an experiment to see what differences emerged when students solved problems in teams grouped by their cognitive style.
 School lessons and tests tend to favor children with "verbal" or "auditory" cognitive styles.
 However, Professor Honda points out that there are surely "visual" children in the class too.